fpm-within-docker/fpm-within-docker/README.md

 # fpm-within-docker

+**VERY IMPORTANT NOTICE:** because of time constraints, I'll keep this updated for Centos, Debian and Ubuntu LTS.
+Fedora and Ubuntu intermediate releases will be dropped.

 Pre-baked images for RPM and DEB package building. [fpm](https://github.com/jordansissel/fpm) is included!

 All images should be updated to the latest FPM version, currently: **1.9.3**.